-Exemplary or Standard Tier projects in the Specific Plan Area are required to follow additional Jobs-Housing standards and guidelines:
+Exemplary or Standard Tier projects in the Specific Plan Area are required to fulfill follow additional Jobs-Housing standards and guidelines:

-- a.
-To count as community benefits, affordable housing contributions in excess of the Commercial Linkage Fee must be provided as 1) deed-restricted affordable housing units built within the Plan Area, 2) donation of land that allows construction of an equivalent number of affordable housing units within the City, or 3) funding for home ownership programs in the City. - b.
-To earn the maximum 3 points under the Affordable Housing category, projects must pay fees, build, or donate land equivalent to the Commercial Linkage Fee requirement and then additionally build affordable units or donate land approximately equivalent to 1
+- a.-Projects must earn at least one point in the Exemplary Framework (Table 10-3), defined as contributions above the City's Inclusionary Housing Ordinance and Commercial Linkage Fee requirements. - b.a.
+To count as community benefits, affordable housing contributions in excess of the Commercial Linkage Fee must be provided as 1) deed-restricted affordable housing units built within the Plan Area, 2) donation of land that allows construction of an equivalent number of affordable housing units within the City, or 3) funding for home ownership programs in the City. - c.-To earn the maximum 3 points under the Affordable Housing category, projects must pay fees, build, or donate land equivalent to the Commercial Linkage Fee requirement and then additionally build affordable units or donate land approximately equivalent to 1 affordable housing unit per 30,000 square feetof office or R&D development.